Apply for EU approval when handling products of animal origin

 - Standardization centers

-Other establishments handling products of animal origin, such as direct marketing.
+Other establishments handling products of animal origin, e.g., direct marketing

 Approval number

-Upon approval, the establishment also receives the approval number required for intra-Community trade.
+Upon approval, the facility also receives the approval number required for intra-Community trade.

-Since January 1, 2006, you must affix a so-called identity mark to treated products of animal origin in approved food establishments.
+Since January 1, 2006, approved food establishments have been required to affix a so-called identification mark to treated products of animal origin.
 An exception is the health mark on carcasses.
-The identity mark consists of two letters for the member state and country code (e.g., DE), the approval number for the respective establishment, and the abbreviation for the European Economic Community (EEC).
-The identity mark is an important prerequisite for the traceability of products.
+The identification mark consists of two letters for the member state and country code (e.g., DE), the approval number for the respective establishment, and the abbreviation for the European Economic Community (EC).
+The identification mark is an important prerequisite for the traceability of products.

-The following exceptions to the approval requirement apply:
+The following exceptions to the licensing requirement apply:

-- Primary production and the sale of small quantities of primary products to end customers or local retail businesses do not require approval.
+- Primary production, as well as the sale of small quantities of primary products to end customers or local retail businesses, does not require authorization.

-- You do not need approval if you, as a producing company or hunter, sell small quantities of meat, poultry, and lagomorphs or game and game meat to end customers and local retail businesses.
+- You do not need a license if, as a producer or hunter, you sell small quantities of meat, poultry, and lagomorphs or game and game meat to end customers and local retail businesses.

-- Businesses that handle, process, and store food of animal origin at the point of sale or delivery to end customers (retail) and do not sell more than one-third of their products of animal origin to other local retail businesses do not require approval.
-Retail businesses also include restaurants and eateries.
+- Businesses that handle, process, and store food of animal origin at the point of sale or delivery to end customers (retail) and do not supply more than one-third of their products of animal origin to other local retail businesses do not require a license.
+Retail businesses also include eateries and restaurants.

 In this context, branches are to be regarded as independent retail businesses.
 It is advisable to check with the competent authority.
-Butchers and restaurants that slaughter their own meat always require a license for slaughtering.
-The regulations allow for flexible implementation, so that licensing does not represent an insurmountable hurdle for the businesses concerned.
+Butchers’ shops and restaurants that slaughter their own animals require a slaughter license in all cases.
+The regulations allow for flexible implementation, so that obtaining a license does not pose an insurmountable hurdle for the businesses concerned.

 Prerequisites